Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 Note that in the example above the message will be considered successfully processed and sent to the audit queue even if no saga was found.
 Throw an exception from the `IHandleSagaNotFound` implementation to cause the message to end up in the error queue.

 Note: If there are multiple saga types that handle a given message type and one of them is found while others are not, the `IHandleSagaNotFound` handlers **will not be executed**.
 The `IHandleSagaNotFound` handlers are only executed if no saga instances are invoked.
-The following table illustrates when the not found handlers are invoked in case when a message is mapped to two different saga types, A and B.
+The following table illustrates when the `IHandleSagaNotFound` handlers are invoked in cases when a message is mapped to two different saga types, A and B.

 | Saga A found | Saga B found | Not found handler invoked |
 |--------|--------|---------|